 Mirena is a hormone-emitting intrauterine device or IUD.
 It is a reversible form of birth control that may cause pelvic inflammatory disease, device expulsion, or ectopic pregnancy.
 The greatest danger is apparently caused by device migration from its placement location to perforate the uterine wall.

 More than 1,500 lawsuits have been filed against Bayer by injury caused by Mirena.
-Some of these migration lawsuits have been consolidated into federal multidistrict litigation in New York but many more remain in local and state courts.
-The court has refused to consolidate nine lawsuits regarding neurological complications and one lawsuit was filed recently by a woman who had exploratory surgery to locate the device after it migrated but the device was ultimately removed from her rectum.
+Some of these migration lawsuits have been consolidated into two federal multidistrict litigation (MDL) groups in New York but many more remain in local and state courts including a state multicounty litigation (MCL) group in New Jersey..